RustRunner/PocketStream-Desktop/README.md

 ### RTSP Re-Streaming Server
 - Token-protected RTSP server for sharing the camera feed over the network
-- Bind to a specific interface (Ethernet, Wi-Fi, or VPN)
+- Bind to local network IP or VPN IP
 - QR code generation for easy client connection
 - Bandwidth and uptime monitoring